paola-moraa/AER_Software_NewMembers/Project 2 - Interacting with STM32.md

 		2. Try connecting to another USB port on your computer
 		3. Last resort: if the specific Nucleo board has already been verified to work, reintsall the ST-LINK driver (especially if you are Windows)

-*** Known Issues: ***
+#### Known Issues:
-- so far, Cube IDE has been regularly freezing and doesn't respond to commands... there are other options for interfacing with STM32 boards (like VScode's PlatformIO extension) and we want to hear member feedback before doing a standardized switch
+- So far, Cube IDE has been regularly freezing and doesn't respond to commands... there are other options for interfacing with STM32 boards (like VScode's PlatformIO extension) and we want to hear member feedback before doing a standardized switch